I Was Hit by a Car: Pedestrian Accidents 101

 What Is Comparative Negligence In a Pedestrian Accident?

-Comparative negligence is when both the driver as well as the pedestrian share the fault of the accident.
+Comparative negligence occurs when both the driver and the pedestrian share the fault for the accident.
 For instance, if a driver is speeding but an intoxicated individual darts in front of the car outside of a crosswalk, both parties are at fault.

 What Are the Main Causes of Pedestrian Accidents?